-In recent years, there has been much effort in the progress of network-learning.
-The importance is stressed by many applications that are complex interaction systems such as social networks, collaboration networks or biological networks.
-By revealing the hidden patterns within the network, we can better understand the organizational and structural functions of network systems.
-Roughly speaking, the field of network learning can be dissected into two groups; the generative and discriminative models.
+In recent years, much work has been done in effort to progress network-learning.
+The importance is indicated by the many applications that have been developed to enable modelling of complex interaction systems such as social networks, collaboration networks or biological networks.
+By revealing the patterns using a network, we can better understand the organizational and structural functions of network systems.
+Roughly speaking, the field of network learning can be dissected into two groups; the generative (joint distribution) and discriminative (conditional or no distribution) models.
 The challenges for generative models is to learn a network representation for an existing network (e.g., social network).
 Commonly used techniques are graph/knowledge embeddings that transform node-links in a low-dimensional vector, which can then be used in applications with supervised or unsupervised models.
 Some methods that capture the complex associations between node-links are Splitter1, Deepwalk2, node2vec3 and LINE4.
-On the other hand, the challenges for discriminative models is to learn the network structure or its associations (node links) given the data set.
-In these cases, structured data sets are used as an input into the model with the goal to determine the underlying network.
-Questions can be addressed such as; does variable X (in)directly influence Y, or might they have a common cause?
+On the other hand, the challenge for discriminative models is to learn the network structure or its associations (node links) given the data set.
+In these cases, structured data sets are used as input into the model with the goal to determine the underlying network.
+The questions that are addressed using discriminative modelling comprise; does variable X (in)directly influence Y, or do X and Y have a common cause?
 Representations can be learned using Bayesian Network structure learning5,6 which aims to determine the directed acyclic graphs (DAG) given the data.
 Bayesian learning has been successfully applied in many fields such as insurance7, health8, and biological networks9.
-However, the search space of DAGs is super-exponential in the number of variables for which the typical scoring functions can result in a local suboptimum.
+However, the search space of all possible DAGs is super-exponential in the number of variables for which the typical scoring functions can result in a local suboptimum.
 This is especially the case for large data sets (e.g., with many node links to be determined) where an exhaustive search is intractable due to computational burden.
 It is known that Bayesian approach has NP-complete11 complexity which requires a quantum solution12 for very large data sets.
 Nevertheless, for small data sets, an exhaustive search for DAGs can be computed, whereas for medium data sets, the use of heuristics (e.g., hill-climbing10) in combination with Bayesian approaches can provide a good solution.
 In addition to Bayesian learning, there are also rule-based machine learning techniques (association rules) to discover co-occurrence relationships between variables (item sets) in the search space.
-The use of rule-based techniques, such as Apriori13, Eclat14 and FP-Growth, is also successfully applied in many fields such as marketing (e.g., product placements, promotional pricing), retail (e.g., loyalty programs, sales promotions), security (e.g., intrusion detection15, malicious activities), and web usage mining (e.g., advertisements).
-A drawback is however the risk of finding many spurious associations, and the limitation of only modelling categorical values (item lists).
+The use of rule-based techniques, such as Apriori13, Eclat14 and FP-Growth, has been successfully applied in many fields such as marketing (e.g., product placements, promotional pricing), retail (e.g., loyalty programs, sales promotions), security (e.g., intrusion detection15, malicious activities), and web usage mining (e.g., advertisements).
+A drawback is however the risk of finding many spurious associations, and the limitation of only modelling discrete values (item lists).

-With HNet, we developed a discriminative model with the aim to discover statistically significant associations that can be applied in data sets with mixed data types, i.e., categorical and continues variables.
-The associations that remain statistically significant, after controlling for the risk of finding spurious associations by multiple test correction, form the edges of the network.
-Furthermore, HNet does not force variables into static item sets but instead we created variable item sets that allows deep examination by our interactive network.
-To test the accuracy and performance of HNet, we evaluated the detection of networks with known ground truth (i.e., Sprinkler, and Alarm16 data set).
-In addition we analysed the Titanic17 data set which is a well-known data sets where we showcase the goodness of fit, the ease of use and how to deeper examine the discovered associations.
+With HNet, we developed a discriminative model aiming to discover statistically significant associations in data sets with mixed data types, i.e., discrete and continuous variables.
+The edges of the network are formed by the significant associations after applying the Benjamini-Hochberg correction for multiple testing.
+Furthermore, HNet does not force variables into static item sets but instead variable item sets were created to allows deep examination by the interactive network.
+In order to test the accuracy and performance of HNet, the detection of networks with known ground truth was evaluated (i.e., Sprinkler, and Alarm16 data set).
+In addition, the Titanic17 data set which is a well-known data set was analysed to showcase the goodness of fit, the ease of use and how to deeper examine the discovered associations.